Darryl Braxton: Relationship with Natalie Davison

-Departure and return
+Departure and returns

 On 1 February 2015, Jonathon Moran of The Daily Telegraph reported that Peacocke had quit Home and Away to pursue new acting roles in Hollywood.
 Peacocke filmed his final scenes in December 2014.
 Of his departure, he stated "It wasn't something I was looking forward to because I love the show and the people I work with so much.
 But I think the key to any good TV series or any good storytelling is to leave the audience at the right point, and where we got to with Brax, we hit a point where it was the best point for him to exit the show.
 It was just the perfect time I guess."
 Brax was the last of the original three Braxton brothers to leave the show.
 His exit storyline saw the car transferring him to jail run off the road and plunge into a lake.
 David Knox from TV Tonight commented that storyliners would have left the door open for Peacocke to return in the future.
 Brax departed on 10 June.

 On 22 August 2015, Moran announced that Peacocke had returned to Home and Away to shoot scenes for episodes that would air in late 2015.
 Of his return, Peacocke commented "It is a nice little surprise.
 It was a good story the producers put to me, so I thought it is a nice way to see everyone for a bit.
 It will be an interesting little twist.
 While Brax is in the Bay it will spice things up a bit, I think."
 Peacocke's return storyline was kept top-secret, and was not revealed until his episodes were broadcast.
 Ahead of Brax's final appearance, Home and Away aired their first two-hander episode on 15 February 2016.
 The episode featured Brax and Ricky discussing their relationship and his decision to fake his death.
 The character made his final appearance on 7 June 2016, where he reunited with Ricky and his son.

+On 24 August 2025, it was announced that Peacocke and Sveen would be reprising their roles for a 2026 storyline that revists their characters ten years later.
+It will be filmed in Western Australia in October.
+Of his return to the serial, Peacocke stated: "When the producers asked if I'd revisit Brax, it felt like a fun opportunity – and one I think the audience will really enjoy.
+Filming in spectacular outback Western Australia is the icing on the cake."
+He also expressed his gratitude to the show for launching his career and his appreciation for the fans who have followed his acting career since his departure.
+Julie McGauran, the director of scripted content at Network Seven, also stated that Ricky and Brax's return "is sure to make the fans very happy" as the characters had left "such a mark on Home And Away.
+She revealed that questions about their life since leaving Summer Bay would answered and teased "plenty of surprises along the way."